With so many different tea varieties, it is not very difficult to end up with more teas on your hands than you can handle.

 However, these are the general guidelines that will typically grant you the best result in terms of flavor and aroma.

-The general rule of thumb is that about 1 to 2 grams of loose leaf tea are used per standard 8 oz cup of water.
+The general rule of thumb is that about 1 to 2 grams of loose leaf tea is used per standard 8 oz cup of water.

 But let us not forget that the quantity of tea which should be used can also vary.
 Black tea, for example, is usually used in smaller amounts compared to green or white tea.